GlennVL-AP/cpp-programming-slides/slides/session_00_docker/index.md

 ---

 * I don't want to manually build and run the docker container.
-* I don't want to manually set up my IDE for remote development.
+* I don't want to manually configure my IDE for remote development.

 ---